Thank you for your interest in joining the Seybold lab!

 If you are a University of Kansas undergraduate who is interested in getting research experience, please contact me!
 We have potential work study and thesis research projects available for you.

-Check back in the spring for information about the Applied Geohydrology Summer Internship program at the Kansas Geological Survey (located at the University of Kansas) in summer 2020!
-More information will be forthcoming, but this fully funded position is a great opportunity to gain experience in how to collect and analyze hydrological, biogeochemical, and geophysical data.
+Check back in the spring for information about the Geohydrology Internship Program at the Kansas Geological Survey (located at the University of Kansas) in summer 2023!
+Information on the summer 2023 internships will be posted in January 2023.
+This 12 week paid internship is a great opportunity to gain experience in how to collect and analyze hydrological, biogeochemical, and geophysical data.
 If you’re interested in summer research opportunities, please contact me with a short description of why you are interested in joining the lab and your resume/CV.